How To Rank a Service Area Business (SAB) in Multiple Cities

 Google Business Profile is an essential tool for marketing your business.
 It makes it easier for people who need your services to find you.
 But what if you are a service area business?

 Google is always trying to enhance its user experience, and location specification is a big part of that.
-That’s why it has been so difficult for service area businesses to get ranked in the areas that they serve.
+That’s why it has been so tricky for service area businesses to get ranked in the areas that they serve.

 The following guide examines the challenges related to Google Business Profile service area ranking.
-We will also discuss some ways you can overcome those challenges and be seen by more people outside the city where your business is physically located
+We will also discuss some ways you can overcome those challenges and be seen by more people outside the city where your business is physically located.

 Google Business Profile Areas Served